lmc2179/lmc2179.github.io/drafts/bsplines.md

-# Bsplines rock and should be your go-to method for modeling smooth nonlinearities
+# Bsplines rock and should be your go-to method for modeling smooth nonlinearities - Bsplines and GAMs in Python

 https://replit.com/@srs_moonlight/bsplines#main.py